netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 There are multiple PID systems such as [Archival Resource Keys](https://arks.org) (ARKs), [Digital Object Identifiers](https://www.doi.org) (DOIs), [Handle](http://handle.net) and others.
 You may chose the implementation.
 Each system has its own particular properties, strengths, and weaknesses.
 Our [PID Guide](https://www.pidwijzer.nl/en) helps you make a choice.

 As a heritage institution you must chose a PID system.
 You may be limited by the PID systems supported by your software vendor.
 But when you change vendor, your PID system migrates with you.
+It is possible to build your own system for ensuring the sustainability of your identifiers.
+In that case you will have to do extra work on documentating the measures you take to garantee the sustainability.
+For all systems it is advised to formaly describe the policies on how keeping the PIDs functioning over time.

 As a vendor you must implement at least one PID system in your software.
 You may support more.
 When implementing the PID-system you must link resources to your customer (the cultural heritage institution) and not to you as a vendor.
 Persistency must be guaranteed when resources are migrated to another vendor in the future.